-This Mediterranean Quinoa Salad is a crave-worthy salad will all the flavors you have come to love!
+This Mediterranean Quinoa Salad is a crave-worthy dish with all the flavors you love – garbanzo beans, red onion, grape tomatoes, artichoke hearts, roasted red pepper, Kalamata olives, cucumber, dill, and quinoa.
 This protein-packed salad can be made ahead, making it a great work week lunch or easy dinner.
 It is gluten-free, vegetarian, and can easily be made vegan.

 Sometimes I feel like this time of year should come with a warning.